 View Full Methodology

-Top Financial Planning Online MBA Programs for 2020
+Top Financial Planning Online MBA Programs

 A Jesuit university in Omaha, Nebraska, Creighton offers an online MBA in financial planning that students can customize to meet their career goals.
 Aimed at working professionals, the 33-credit program adjusts to meet distance learners' needs.
 Those just getting started enjoy a well-rounded business education, while more experienced professionals can choose a more advanced path.
 Students are able to complete the degree in under two years.